kylegilman/video-embed-thumbnail-generator/readme.txt

 = Why can't I make thumbnails? =

-If you're like most users and don't have FFMPEG installed on your server, the plugin relies on your browser's built-in ability to play videos.
+If you're like most users and don't have FFMPEG installed on your server, Videopack relies on your browser's built-in ability to play videos.
 Google Chrome is best when making thumbnails because it supports the most formats.
 Wikipedia has <a href="http://en.wikipedia.org/wiki/HTML5_video#Browser_support">a great chart that explains which browsers work with which video formats</a>.

 = How can I change the watermark's size or position? =